NewVEM: A Newton Vertex Exchange Method for a Class of Constrained Self-Concordant Minimization Problems: Numerical experiments

-In our experiment, we consider replacing the QP solver used in \cite{liu2022newton} with the proposed \texttt{VEM} and compare its practical performance with \texttt{ASFW}.
-The stopping condition for both \texttt{ASFW} and \texttt{VEM} is the same and specified by \eqref{eq-alg-pn-inexactness}.
-The testing data set is generated in exactly the same way as \cite{damla2008linear,liu2022newton}, i.e., the data points $\{a_1,\dots, a_n\}\subseteq \mathbb{R}^p$ are generated using an independent multinomial Gaussian distribution.
-The feasible initial point for Algorithm \ref{alg-pn} is chosen as $x^0 = \frac{1}{n}e$.
-Note that $p$ should be less than $n$ in order to ensure that the problem \eqref{eq-dopt-design} is well-defined.
-Table \ref{table-dopt-design} presents the computational results with $n\in\{10^3, 2\times 10^3,\dots, 10^4\}$ and $p = \frac{1}{10}n$. {We note that in practical applications, $p \ll n$.} In the table, we report the total computational time (in seconds), denoted as \texttt{TTime}, taken by the Algorithm \ref{alg-pn} with the QP subproblems being solved by \texttt{ASFW} and \texttt{VEM}, respectively.
+In our experiments, we compare the practical performance of \texttt{NewVEM} with \texttt{FWPN}.
+The stopping condition for both methods is the same and specified by \eqref{eq-alg-pn-inexactness}.
+We report the total computational time (in seconds), denoted as \texttt{TTime}, taken by the Algorithm \ref{alg-pn} with the QP subproblems being solved by \texttt{ASFW} and \texttt{VEM}, respectively.
 Furthermore, we also report the computational time taken for solving the QP subproblems (in seconds), denoted as \texttt{QPTime}, by the two methods.
 Lastly, the terminating $\lambda^k$ for each testing instance is also reported.
 In our experiment, we terminate the Algorithm \ref{alg-pn} when $\lambda^k \leq 10^{-3}$, as also used in \cite{liu2022newton}.

+{ We first consider randomly generated data.
+Specifically, the testing data set is generated in exactly the same way as \cite{damla2008linear,liu2022newton}, i.e., the data points $\{a_1,\dots, a_n\}\subseteq \mathbb{R}^p$ are generated using an independent multinomial Gaussian distribution.
+The feasible initial point for Algorithm \ref{alg-pn} is chosen as $x^0 = \frac{1}{n}e$.
+Note that $p$ should be less than $n$ in order to ensure that the problem \eqref{eq-dopt-design} is well-defined.
+Table \ref{table-dopt-design} presents the computational results with $n\in\{10^4, 2\times 10^4,\dots, 5\times 10^4\}$ and $p = \frac{1}{10}n$.
+We note that in practical applications, $p \ll n$.
+Next we consider real data sets that are commonly used in the literature.
+Particularly, we consider the following three design spaces: